Here is your ultimate guide to the New York security deposit law!

 - A couple of small stains on a carpet

-In New York, you can charge your tenant a maximum of one month’s rent as a security deposit.
+In New York, you may charge your tenant a maximum of one month’s rent as a security deposit.

-New York laws require that a landlord notify their tenant in writing after receiving their security deposit.
+New York laws note that a landlord must provide notice to their tenant in writing after receiving their security deposit.
 The notice must be written and include three important aspects:

 - Total money deposited;